Search

 The first row presents the following options:

 n.b.
 Please note that some of these options may not be available to you depending on the products you subscribe to.
-For example, if you subscribe to a product which does not contain any full text legislation, then a search on legislation titles will always produce zero hits.
+For example, if you subscribe to a product which does not contain any legislation, then a search using the legislation filter will always produce zero hits.

 Full text